Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/human-tasks.md

 Human tasks are essential components of a workflow because they:

-1. __Bring human expertise and judgment into the process__: Certain tasks demand human insight, critical thinking, or subjective evaluation, which cannot be effectively automated.
+- __Bring human expertise and judgment into the process__: Certain tasks demand human insight, critical thinking, or subjective evaluation, which cannot be effectively automated.
 Human tasks ensure that the necessary human element is incorporated into the workflow.

-2. __Facilitate approvals and authorizations__: In many business processes, approvals and authorizations from specific individuals or departments are necessary.
-The workflow system enable human tasks and approvals to be integrated seamlessly into the workflow, ensuring that the process adheres to organizational policies and guidelines.
+- __Facilitate approvals and authorizations__: In many business processes, approvals and authorizations from specific individuals or departments are necessary.
+The workflow system enables human tasks and approvals to be integrated seamlessly into the workflow, ensuring that the process adheres to organizational policies and guidelines.

-3. __Enhance collaboration and communication__: Human tasks can foster collaboration and communication among team members by assigning tasks to specific individuals, prompting them to contribute to the process or review and provide feedback on the work of others.
+- __Enhance collaboration and communication__: Human tasks can foster collaboration and communication among team members by assigning tasks to specific individuals, prompting them to contribute to the process or review and provide feedback on the work of others.

-4. __Manage exceptions and contingencies__: In cases where an workflow encounters an exception or unforeseen circumstance, a human task can be used to alert relevant personnel, who can then assess the situation and take appropriate action.
+- __Manage exceptions and contingencies__: In cases where a workflow encounters an exception or unforeseen circumstance, a human task can be used to alert relevant personnel, who can then assess the situation and take appropriate action.

-5. __Provide flexibility and adaptability__: As business needs and processes evolve, human tasks allow for the easy adaptation of workflows, making it simple to add, modify, or remove steps that require human involvement.
+- __Provide flexibility and adaptability__: As business needs and processes evolve, human tasks allow for the easy adaptation of workflows, making it simple to add, modify, or remove steps that require human involvement.

 Human tasks play a vital role in workflow automation by bridging the gap between automation and human expertise.
 They ensure that processes run smoothly and effectively while still leveraging the benefits of automation for efficiency and productivity gains.

 ## Human Task Core Capabilities

 A human task on the Hornbill platform has a significant number of capabilities that cater for various use cases and workflow requirements.
-By design, Human tasks are flexible in order to provide support and usefulness to the widest range of needs.
+By design, human tasks are flexible in order to provide support and usefulness to the widest range of needs.

 Human task core capabilities include: